21 things to do in Greenwich, London (2024)

 Similar to the clipper, if you’re looking for a unique way to get in or out of Greenwich then why not hop on the Emirates cable car?
 The 1km journey affords some great views of London from a height of up to 90m (295ft).
 Though please note the cable car begins or finishes at North Greenwich/02 Arena which is a 10 minute bus ride away from the centre of town.

 Accommodation: When looking for accommodation in Greenwich I recommend finding somewhere as close to Greenwich Park as possible.
-Find a range of hotels to suit your taste and budget on booking.com.
+I’ve had friends stay over at the pub hotel Admiral Hardy and they loved it.
+Cosy, clean, and located right in the centre of town.

 If you’re looking for more things to do in London, check out a full range of tours here.